The Quabbin Controlled Deer Hunt

 Organization of the Hunt

-During 2013, hunting will occur in the following areas: Pelham between Gates 5 and 16; Petersham between Gates 37 and 40; New Salem between Gates 22 and 37 and Hardwick between Gates 41 and 50.
-Each of the four areas will have one, two-day segment as follows: Pelham and New Salem on December 5 & 6, and, Petersham and Hardwick on December 12 & 13.
+During 2014, hunting will occur in the following areas: Pelham between Gates 5 and 16; Prescott between Gates 17 and 21; Petersham between Gates 37 and 40; Hardwick between Gates 41 and 50.
+Each of the four areas will have one, two-day segment as follows: Petersham and Hardwick on Dec.
+4 & 5, Pelham and Prescott on Dec.
+11 & 12.
 Access will be restricted to designated gates.
 Hunters must check in and out by posted times on each day they hunt and obey all regulations and directions of DCR and law enforcement personnel.

 Hunters will be assigned to a specific access zone where they must check in and out each day.
-Hunters are no longer required to purchase a Quabbin specific antlerless permit as the DCR moves towards a permit allocation system.
-In 2012, hunters interested in purchasing an antlerless permit will have the opportunity prior to the hunt.
-Each hunter should check the “YES” box on the application if they plan to purchase a Quabbin antlerless permit if they are selected.
+Hunters are no longer required to purchase a Quabbin specific antlerless permit.
+In 2014 hunters interested in purchasing an antlerless permit will have the opportunity to do so prior to the hunt.
 To minimize vehicular traffic and increase efficiency, hunters may apply in groups of up to six with a MINIMUM of two.

 Since 2007, hunters have been able to use muzzleloaders for the Quabbin Deer Hunt.
 However, all hunters must possess a valid FID Card in order to participate in the hunt.